tobeva/tobeva.com/content/projects/napari/framerate/_index.md

         url: "/projects/napari/perfmon/"
 ---

-I created this graph for one my videos.
-I think it does a good job of conveying relationship between framerate and the user's subjective
-experience:

-{{< imgproc agony Resize "700x" >}}
+{{< imgproc framerate Resize "700x" >}}
-Graph showing that slow framerates are painful!
 {{< /imgproc >}}

+This graph conveys two important lessons.

+On the slow side it shows the user experience degrades basically without bound as the framerate gets slower.
+This is really important because it's easy to be complacent when the framerate of your application starts getting slower.

+At first, no one really even notices.
+But as you approach 10Hz and below everyone will notice, and they will find your software basically unusable.

-The graph is for general desktop graphics and scientific visualization.
+On the fast side, it shows that for general graphics and scientific visualization, it really doesn't pay to render things faster than 60Hz.
-Competitive games and VR have more stringent framerate requirements.

-For general desktop use though, this graph shows that framerates faster than 60Hz do not add much value, and most importantly it shows how quickly things fall apart when the framerate falls below 10Hz.

-In computer graphics it's often better to think of milliseconds per frame instead of framerate.
-In those terms the graph shows latencies of more than 100ms are very painful, which make intuitive sense, and it shows if the latency is around 16ms making it faster might not be noticed.
-Again for general desktop use, not games or VR.
+This is an important lesson.
+It means there is a point of diminishing returns.
+If you are at 60Hz that is probably good enough.

+Note that VR applications do need framerates higher than 60Hz.
+And many competitive gamers also demand faster framerates.
+However for "general desktop graphics" 60Hz is almost always totally sufficient.

+### Framerate?

+When developing graphics software, it's often better to think of _milliseconds per frame_ instead of _framerate_.
+To achieve 60Hz each frame must take less than 16.7 milliseconds, which will translate to 60Hz.
+It's easier to set ”budgets” when you think in terms of milliseconds.
+For example, maybe you will allocated 5ms per frame to copying data to the card.

-This idea of whether its better to think of a value or its inverse comes up in other places.
-See this article <a href="https://www.popularmechanics.com/cars/a12367/4324986/">Why We Should Measure by Gallons per Mile, Not Miles per Gallon.
+_Milliseconds per frame_ is the inverse of _framerate_.
+This difference between a value and its inverse comes up in other contexts, see <a href="https://www.popularmechanics.com/cars/a12367/4324986/">Why We Should Measure by Gallons per Mile, Not Miles per Gallon</a>.